mjbeswick/tacit-dom/README.md

 ⚠️ **Proof of Concept Warning** ⚠️

 This project is currently a **proof of concept** and is **not suitable for production use**.
 It's designed to explore reactive programming patterns and demonstrate an alternative approach to React.

-Use at your own risk!
+_Think of it as a "what if React was simpler?" experiment.
+Use at your own risk! 🧪_

 </div>